dae-cpp/dae-cpp/README.md

 # dae-cpp

-A simple but powerful C++ Differential Algebraic Equation (DAE) solver.
+A simple but powerful C++ solver for Differential Algebraic Equation (DAE) systems.

 ## What is dae-cpp